KormexGit/GM-Animate/README.md

 ## GM Animate - Easily manage sprite animations in GameMaker
 GM Animate is made to be beginner friendly, and uses a GameMaker-like function structure that makes it immediately familiar.

-1.0 and newer are intended for use with GameMaker LTS 2026.
-You can grab 0.4.0 or older if you're on LTS 2022.
+1.0 and newer support GameMaker LTS 2026.
+You can grab 0.4.0 instead if you're on LTS 2022.

 ## Features:
 - Doesn't interfere with GM's built in animation, so you can use both at once if desired